mjorgen1/explore-fair-impacts/README.md

 When mitigation methods are applied to make fairer machine learning models in fairness-related classification settings, there is an assumption that the disadvantaged group should be better off than if no fairness mitigation method was applied.
 However, this is a potentially dangerous assumption because a ``fair'' model outcome does not automatically imply a positive impact for a disadvantaged individual---they could still be negatively impacted.
 Modeling and accounting for those impacts is key to ensure that mitigated models are not unintentionally harming individuals; we investigate if mitigated models can still negatively impact disadvantaged individuals and what conditions affect those impacts in a loan repayment example.
 Our results show that most mitigated models negatively impact disadvantaged group members in comparison to the unmitigated models.
 The domain-dependent impacts of model outcomes should help drive future mitigation method development.

 # Links
-**Paper** (Link to come shortly): Not so Fair: The Impact of Presumably Fair Machine Learning Models in the Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society 2023
+**Paper** [Not So Fair: The Impact of Presumably Fair Machine Learning Models](https://kclpure.kcl.ac.uk/portal/en/publications/not-so-fair-the-impact-of-presumably-fair-machine-learning-models) in the Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society 2023

 **Datasets**:
 Our simulated datasets are based on Hardt et al.'s 2016 dataset.